Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Assignments/Assignment-1-react-redux.md

 ### Deliverable

-Submit your work to gradescope.
+Submit your work to GradeScope.

 ### Due date

- **Before class 3 Wed, October 28.**
+Check GradeScope for due date.

 # Assignment - Rubric